hbjornoy/t-SNE-vs-LLE/README.md

 This repository contains a project in Advanced Machine Learning, MICRO-570 at EPFL.

 To run main.py, please do the following steps:
-Markup:	1.
-Install requirements
+1. Install requirements
 2. Make sure that you have all files belonging to the original Zip file in their original place.
 3. Run main.py from its original place
 4. You must exit a plot-window before pressing enter in the terminal for it to work properly.

 ### Imports:
 The flowing libraries are used in this project: